Siege of Marawi: International

 China, Russia, and the United States expressed support for the security efforts of the Philippine Government, with Russian President Vladimir Putin also expressing condolence for the victims of the crisis.
 Canada has also said that they will extend humanitarian aid upon request of the Philippine government.

 Malaysia began to tighten its border with the Philippines shortly after the President announced martial law, while the United Kingdom warned its citizens to avoid traveling to western Mindanao.
 Saudi Arabia through its embassy in Manila also advised its citizens to avoid public places in the Philippines in general.
 Malaysian Prime Minister Najib Razak also announced his government's full support to Philippine forces.

-Malaysia, the Philippines and Indonesia will launch joint patrols in waters off the Mindanao region to counter threats from Islamic State group militants.
+Malaysia, the Philippines, and Indonesia launched joint patrols in waters off the Mindanao region to counter threats from Islamic State group militants.
 Joint sea patrols in the waters bordering the three nations would kick off on June 19, 2017.

 Meanwhile, the Indonesian military will also strengthen its outer islands bordering the Philippines by building more military bases to prevent the militant groups from entering Indonesia.

 Aid

 Military aid

 The United States provided several deliveries of military equipment.
 In May 2017, the United States delivered 200 Glock pistols, 300 M4 carbines, 100 grenade launchers, four mini-guns, and individual operator gear worth ₱250 million (US$5 million).
 Two Cessna 208 surveillance aircraft worth ₱1.6 billion (US$31 million) were delivered to the Philippine Air Force in July, and a Tethered Aerostat Radar System was turned over to the Philippine Navy in August to enhance its maritime surveillance capabilities.
 A Raven tactical UAV, delivered in January 2017, was also used in Marawi.

 On June 23, Australia announced it would provide surveillance support to the Philippines' armed forces by sending two RAAF AP-3C Orion maritime patrol aircraft on flights over the southern Philippines.
 After the operational details regarding the surveillance support were finalized between the Philippine and Australian military, it was planned that the AP-3C Orion would be immediately deployed in Marawi.
 In August 2017 the offer was extended further to include the deployment of special forces in a training and advisory role, similar to the role Australian forces play in Iraq.
 The Philippines accepted the offer in early September 2017 and talks are ongoing to determine the extent of the assistance.

 China donated 50 million renminbi worth of arms aid which comprises around 3,000 rifles and 6 million pieces of ammunition.
 Three types of rifles were given: sniper rifles, automatic rifles, and marksman rifles.

 Russia also pledged to provide weapons, technical and intelligence aid to the Philippines in response to the attack on Marawi which caused President Rodrigo Duterte's state visit to Russia to end earlier than planned.
-Russia donated 20 multipurpose vehicles, 5,000 Kalashnikov assault rifles, one million rounds of ammunition and 5,000 steel helmets to the Philippines.
-However these equipment arrived on October 25, 2017, with the battle in Marawi already concluded.
+Russia donated 20 multipurpose vehicles, 5,000 AKM assault rifles, one million rounds of ammunition and 5,000 steel helmets to the Philippines.
+However, these equipment arrived on October 25, 2017, with the battle in Marawi already concluded.